GreeneHillFoodCoop/coop-content/wp-content/plugins/really-simple-twitter-feed-widget/readme.txt

 == Upgrade Notice ==

+= 1.3.13 =
+A blocking bug appeared in the 1.3.12 release is fixed

 = 1.3.9.1 =
 A "saturday" bug appeared in the 1.3.9 release is fixed (the Twitter icon wasn't properly shown)